 Since 2022, 422 million people worldwide have been impacted by cybercrime.
 Not all breaches resulted in financial loss, but criminals are not interested in your family photos.
 (Source: Identity Theft Resource Center)

-In an era where data breaches and cyber threats are on the rise, safeguarding both company and personal financial information has become crucial.
+In an era of rising data breaches and cyber threats are on the rise, safe-guarding both company and personal financial information has become crucial.
 Here are some essential strategies to ensure your financial data remains secure.

 Implement Strong Password Policies